michaelpaulinus/spoti-tracker/README.md

 # spoti-tracker

-This is a Spotify wrapped clone that shows users their top artists and tracks for the last 6 weeks, 6 months and 12 months.
+This is a Spotify wrapped clone that shows users their top artists and tracks for the last 4 weeks, 6 months and 12 months.

-The application can be accessed at: https://spoti-tracker.netlify.app/
+The application can be accessed here: https://spoti-tracker.netlify.app/

 ## Project Setup